History of air traffic control in the United Kingdom: Radar manufacturers

 STC won the £875,000 contract for radar systems at Baghdad Airport in August 1966.

 In 1970 Plessey Radar were given a £1 million contract by the East African Community, to supply radar for most of East Africa.

 By July 1972, Software Sciences of Hampshire had built the ATC system for the Royal Netherlands Air Force, known as PHAROS - Plan Handling and Radar Operating System. it was built with Nederlandsche Standard Electric and Stansaab Elektronik of Sweden; it worked on two Stansaab Censor 932 computers.

 In October 1978, Plessey received a £9 million contract to build the radar and flight data processing system for the Austrian FIR.

+In 1981 Software Sciences Ltd, part of Thorn-EMI, was given a £235,000 contract by Hollandse Signaalapparaten, of Hengelo in the Netherlands, for the radar processing system for five radar sites covering the North Sea, including Heathrow and Gatwick, to be installed from 1982.
+In July 1985 the company gained a £250,000 contract to supply the computers to process radar from Clee Hill and Burrington.

 The Portuguese Air Force bought the Watchman.
 In November 1988 the US Tactical Air Command bought the military version of the Watchman radar, for battlefield radar.